-Throughout the whole bus ride and the first 45 minutes of queueing in the cultural centre, Yasmine had been completely free from any stress.
+During the whole bus ride and the first 45 minutes of queueing in the cultural centre, Yasmine had been completely free from any stress.
 Now that there were only a few people in front of her, though, she was starting to feel rather nervous.
-She had every right to be, though, since this audition could change her entire future.
-If she could convince the judges of her talent, she would become the new star of a new TV-show.
+And she had every right to be, since this audition could change her entire future.
+If she could convince the judges of her talent, she would become the star of a new TV-show.
 Then the world might not see her as a marginalised freak anymore.
 She could become a role model for the transgender community, spread tolerance and understanding, and above all inspire other people like her.
 If the world gave her a chance, she could accomplish so much.
 But of course that chance had to be given to her first.
-Yasmine noticed that people didn’t look at her any differently here, which wasn’t too surprising given the fact that everyone was too focused on their scripts to care about what happened around them.
+Yasmine noticed that people didn’t look at her any differently here, which wasn’t too surprising given the fact that everyone was too focused on their scripts to care about what was happening around them.
 The woman queueing right in front of her was nice, though.
-Yasmine had had a short conversation with her and found out a thing or two about who she was: her name was Eline Allemand, she was 31 years old, was about to audition for the same part as Yasmine and had got into acting to replace her old job as a detective.
+Yasmine had had a short conversation with her and found out a thing or two about who she was: her name was Eline Allemand, she was 31 years old, was about to audition for the same part as Yasmine and had got into acting as a replacement of her old job as a detective.
 Although she was a competitor to Yasmine, she couldn’t help but wish her the best of luck due to her overall kindness and likeability.
 When Eline was called to the audition room, Yasmine took a deep breath.
-In just a couple of minutes her life could dramatically change.
+In just a few of minutes her life could dramatically change.
 Then she would truly have a reason to be proud of herself.
 She would finally be able to quit her loathsome, ungrateful job as a waitress and do what she had always dreamt of doing.
 It felt like Eline had only been in there for a few seconds when Yasmine was called in.
 She took a deep breath once again, walked through the door and stood still in front of the judges.
 The panel consisted of three men and one woman.
 Yasmine estimated their ages around forty or fifty.
-Instead of asking Yasmine to quickly introduce herself, the only female judge requested her to begin immediately.
-Yasmine assumed it would become clear for which part she was going to audition and showed the judges the best performance she had ever delivered.
-The stress she had felt a minute ago was nowhere to be found.
+Instead of asking Yasmine to quickly introduce herself, the only female judge requested her to begin at once.
+Yasmine assumed it would become clear which part she was going to audition for and showed the judges the best performance she had ever delivered.
+The stress she felt a minute ago was nowhere to be found.
 She flawlessly interpreted the part with confidence and grace, at least as well as during her most recent rehearsals.
 Not once did she stutter, forget her lines or lose her credibility.
 She was able to interpret every emotion with an unprecedented persuasiveness: from fear to grief, from grief to anger, and from anger to all of those emotions at the same time.
 Yasmine became her character.
 She felt her character’s pain caused by her friend’s death and shared her thoughts: how much longer would this horror be lasting for?
-How much misery was still waiting for her after all the bad luck she’s been having her entire life?
+How much misery was still waiting for her after all the bad luck she’s had her entire life?
 How much longer did she have to feel like she wasn’t allowed to be happy, feel like she wasn’t able to breathe, endure this never-ending spiral of both physical and psychological torture?
 Okay, perhaps Yasmine’s interpretation wasn’t so extraordinarily believable just because of her acting skills alone.
 She could identify with her character for more reasons than one.
 Whatever the case, she was really proud of her performance and even if the judges didn’t agree with her, she would be able to return home satisfied.
 Right after her audition Yasmine looked with a somewhat nervous smile at the judges who were silently in discussion.
 The man on the far right of the panel eventually began to speak: ‘Good afternoon, ma’am.
 What’s your name, please?’

 ‘Yasmine,’ repeated the grey-haired man, ‘Alright, I’ll cut right to the chase: your performance was amazing.’

-When Yasmine heard those words she was so relieved that she could kiss each of the judges, until the man continued his sentence with that one devastating word: ‘but’.
+When Yasmine heard those words, she was so relieved that she could kiss each of the judges, until the man continued his sentence with that one devastating word: ‘but’.
 Yasmine knew very well that she was not going to like the rest of his feedback.
 Visibly disappointed she heard him out.

 ‘When we wrote this character,’ the judge continued, ‘we didn’t have someone in mind who …’ He hesitated a little before he eventually explained himself: ‘… who doesn’t sound or look completely female.’